Use If actions in Shortcuts

 Use the If action (also known as a conditional) to set up a shortcut that checks for certain conditions and operates differently depending on which condition is met.
 If actions give you the flexibility to set up different paths that your actions can take depending on conditions that are known only when the shortcut runs.

-Note: If you’re unfamiliar with the concept of inputs and outputs, see Intro to how shortcuts work.
+Note: If you’re unfamiliar with the concept of inputs and outputs, see How do shortcuts work?

-Once placed in your shortcut, the If action includes three markers (tags in the shortcut editor): If, Otherwise and End If.
+Once placed in your shortcut, the If action includes three markers (tags in the shortcut editor): If (not visible as a separate tag), Otherwise and End If.

 Because the If action has two possible outcomes — the condition is true or the condition is false — you can place actions in two paths.
 When the shortcut runs, a true condition causes the input to be passed to the first action just after If, while a false condition causes the input to be passed into the first action after the Otherwise marker.